Budget 2026

 - People getting Disability Allowance or Blind Pension will be eligible for Back to Work Family Dividend when taking up employment.

-- Wage Subsidy Scheme extended to more people who acquire a disability.
+- Wage Subsidy Scheme will be extended from January 2026 to more people who acquire a disability.

 - Largest ever increase in the Carer’s Allowance income disregard from July 2026